Precoded Integer-Forcing Universally Achieves the MIMO Capacity to Within a Constant Gap: Application: Rateless coding for MIMO channels via precoded integer-forcing

 \section{Application: Rateless coding for MIMO channels via precoded integer-forcing}

 A notable feature of precoded IF is that the scheme, as well as its performance guarantees, do not depend on the number of antennas at the receiver side.
 In this section, we exploit this property for developing efficient rateless codes for the MIMO channel.
+The rateless coding problem is another instance of a DoF-mismatch scenario, where the transmitter has to simultaneously transmit to different (virtual) users, each with a different number of receive antennas.

 In an open-loop scenario, in addition to not knowing the channel gains, the transmitter may also not know the capacity of its link to the receiver.
 A reasonable approach, in this case, is to transmit a long codeword describing the information bits, such that if the channel is ``good'', the receiver can stop listening after a short while, whereas if it is ``bad'' a longer fraction of the codeword is needed to ensure correct decoding.
 Since the code's rate is not predefined, and depends on the channel condition, such an approach is referred to as \emph{rateless coding}.